inventaire/inventaire-client/troubleshooting.md

 ### undefined has no properties
 MDN doc: https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Erreurs/No_properties

-Known case: when a function tries to set attributes on `this`, but `this` is undefined because the function was defined as an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) at the ES module top level
+Known case: when a function tries to set attributes on `this`, but `this` is undefined because the function was defined as an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) at the ES module top level.
+The solution in that case was to convert the arrow function to an old-school `function` function.